Week 30 of Pregnancy

 • Braxton Hicks contractions becoming more noticeable

-• Lower back pain and hip discomfort
+• Lower back pain and pelvic pressure

 This week's tips